Audits

 • the extent to which the adopted curriculum is actually the enacted curriculum

-• the alignment between the adopted curriculum and state content standards—including a provision for 21st century skills
+• the alignment between the adopted curriculum and state content standards

-• valid content and the accurate level of cognitive demand, including higher-order thinking
+• the validity of content and the accurate level of cognitive demand, including higher-order thinking

 • learning outcomes that require students to construct meaning for themselves, and apply their learning to real-world contexts